zulip/zulip/docs/full-text-search.md

 one language at a time.
 PGroonga supports all languages including Japanese, Chinese and so on at a time.

+The following processes should be executed as the root user.
+Run:

+    sudo -i

 ### How to enable full-text search against all languages

 This section describes how to enable full-text search feature based on